Tesoro High School

 Tesoro High School is a public high school in southern Orange County area of Las Flores, California, United States.
 Established in the fall of 2001, Tesoro is 1 of 6 regular high schools in the Capistrano Unified School District.
 As of the 2014–2015 year, Tesoro serves nearly 2500 students in grades 9–12.
-Students attending Tesoro are within the cities of Rancho Santa Margarita, Las Flores, Ladera Ranch, Coto de Caza and Mission Viejo.
+Students attending Tesoro are within the cities of Rancho Santa Margarita, Las Flores, Ladera Ranch, Coto de Gaza and Mission Viejo.

 Achievements

 Tesoro is a California Distinguished School.